About Us Donate

 Examples include surgery-related case reports with an attached literature review, surgery case logs detailing cutting-edge case care, etc.

+Maximum 50 points/MOC cycle.
 Number of points are designated upon approval by the MCC.

 Appendix A: Requirements for acceptance of non-AAVSB RACE-approved continuing education activities:

-• program description or other published document describing the learning objectives of the activity,
+• program description or other published document describing the learning objectives of the activity;

-• program schedule or agenda documenting the hours of education provided by the activity,
+• program schedule or agenda documenting the hours of education provided by the activity;

 • a completion certificate for the activity issued by the providing organization.